MicrosoftDocs/architecture-center/docs/patterns/cross-tenant-communication-using-multitenanted-applications.md

 ### Provider setup

-1. The provider setup includes generating and provisioning a multitenant application service principal and the provisioning steps for the customer tenant.
+The provider setup includes generating and provisioning a multitenant application service principal and the provisioning steps for the customer tenant.

 1. Create an HTTP-triggered function app to kick off a message to write to the customer's Service Bus command queue within the customer tenant.

 1. Create a time-triggered function app to periodically check a status queue within the customer's Service Bus within the customer tenant.

-#### Create a multitenant ppplication within the provider's tenant
+#### Create a multitenant application within the provider's tenant

 First, create a multitenant application in the provider's tenant and provision that identity within the customer's tenant.
 In this scenario, the identity is a service principal.
 The [architecture](./cross-tenant-communication-using-multitenanted-applications.md#architecture) earlier in this article shows how to set up and provision a service principal from the provider's tenant into the customer's tenant.
 The architecture also outlines the process to provision with multiple Microsoft Entra tenants.